 Jack Hume Adventures

-Join us on an all-inclusive Quebec caribou hunting expedition from Montreal’s urban setting, to the rugged and vast tundra of Nunavik with Quebec's premiere caribou hunting outfitter.
+Join us on an all-inclusive Quebec caribou hunting expedition from Montreal's urban setting, to the rugged and vast tundra of Nunavik with Quebec's premier caribou hunting outfitter.

 Far from the reaches of civilization, we take you on an adventure where over 400 000 of Quebec's Leaf River caribou embark on their yearly migration from mid-August to early October.
 Spend 6 days at one of our 40+ caribou hunting camps with the opportunity to harvest caribou, black bear and ptarmigan, as well as test your angling skills on pristine lakes and rivers that abound with trophy lake trout, brook trout, northern pike, and landlocked arctic char.
 The scenery alone is breathtaking!

 Our mission is to provide quality adventures to small groups of outdoor enthusiasts.
 We concentrate on personal service, ease of transportation, safety, fair chase and of course location, location, location!
 We have been one step ahead of the caribou migration for over 30 years and have maintained a 90-100% success rate throughout.
 We are outfitters - not salesmen, and as a family run business we strive to create lifetime memories for groups of family and friends in an area that is out of this world, and close to our hearts.

 Located in Nunavik, 830 miles north of Montreal by Air, the Delay River has been a destination of choice for fishermen from Europe, the United States and Canada.